kolkhis/tech-notes/linux/manually_adding_user_accounts.md

 ### Set permissions for the home directory

-After creating the home directory, you may need to set the appropriate permissions to allow the new user to access it.
+After creating the home directory, make the new user the owner to allow the new user to access it.
 * ```bash
   sudo chown newuser:newuser /home/newuser
   ```

 ### Set the user's password
-If you left the password field empty in the `/etc/passwd` file, you
+If you left the password field empty in the `/etc/passwd` file, set a password for
-may need to set a password for the new user using the `passwd` command.
+the new user using the `passwd` command.
 * ```bash
   sudo passwd newuser
   ```

 ### Test the new user account
 After completing those steps, you can test the new user account by logging in with the username and password (if applicable) and